shelfos/HelloWorld/README.md

 # Overview

 This is a basic Hello World program.
 I created this to demonstrate the use of Visual Studio Code, GitHub, and Python integrated together.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+It's basic, but I admit I made it a bit more fancy by Googling how to print out one letter at a time.

 [Software Demo Video](https://youtu.be/SIPIal4fQ7E)